 It is not clear who assembled the original album.
 It may have been compiled by a collector or by the Falk Studios themselves for perusal and selection by the public.
 What is certain, is that by the 1910s, the album was in the hands of J.W.
 Hazlitt, a manager for J.C.
 Williamson Ltd in Sydney associated with the Royal, Criterion and Her Majesty’s theatres.
 Hazlitt was responsible for adding in the portrait of Oscar Asche on page 2, the silk programme on page 3, and the numerous signed photographs, many addressed to him, found on pages 176 to 188.

-After Hazlitt’s death in 1943, it may be surmised that the album was entrusted to Frank Tait, the Melbourne-based general manager of JCW, as Frank Samuel Tait’s name is written in blue pencil on a label on the front cover.
+After Hazlitt’s death in 1943, it may be surmised that the album was entrusted to Frank Tait, the Melbourne-based general manager of JCW, as Frank S. [Samuel] Tait’s name is written in blue pencil on a label on the front cover along with the inscription (in gold): Theatrical and other Celebrities of Bygone Days.
 It is possible that the album remained with J.C.
 Williamson Ltd until the 1970s when the company was disbanded.

 In 2014, the album was acquired by the current owner, having been gifted to him by a friend.
 This friend had in turn been gifted the album in the 1970s by an acquaintance who had rooms in a big old Edwardian house in Mary Street, St Kilda.
 It is not known if the album was found in the house or if he acquired it somehow while living in St Kilda.